gurungsandex/ActiveDirectoryProject/README.md

 Set up an Active Directory environment focusing on user and group management tasks.

 ## Overview:
-This project involves configuring an Active Directory environment to handle basic user and group management tasks.
+This project involves configuring an Active Directory environment to handle user and group management tasks.
 The server is hosted on Amazon EC2, dedicated home lab environment.

 ## Tasks Completed
 1. **Organizational Units (OUs) Creation**